Azur Lane: Release

 The game first launched in China in May 2017, published by Bilibili.
-Shanghai Yostar published the Japanese version in September that year.
+Yostar published the Japanese version in September that year.
 XD Global published the South Korean version in March 2018.
 The English-language version was announced as being in development in June 2018.
 Open beta began on August 16, 2018.
 On May 20, 2019, the English version was formally released along with the rollout of the 2019 UI overhaul.

 Li Hengda, president of Yostar Inc., revealed that although he saw Azur Lane's potential, he did not expect the level of popularity the game experienced in Japan.
 Believing that around 10 people would suffice, Li later admitted his mistake in only having four full-time employees and two interns before the game's release, as they had to work from morning until midnight as the game's popularity grew until the end of 2017.
 Through Azur Lane, Yostar established contact with distinguished Japanese enterprises and creators and was met with welcoming responses.
 Tony Taka, known for his work on the Shining series, was delighted to be invited to provide character design for HMS Centaur (R06), marking his first work in a mobile game.
 Jin Haganeya, writer for Demonbane, agreed to write the script for the game's anime adaptation.

-Artwork for the Korean release was provided by Korean artist Nardack.
-In March 2018, XD Global asked her to condemn the Korean radical feminist website Megalia after some players filed complaints accusing her of maintaining relations with the online community.
-Nardack refused to comply, and her artwork was then removed.
+In March 2018, Korean players accused Nardack, a guest illustrator in their regional server, of being radical feminist and alleged that she is "Megalia".
+To this end, the Korean publisher XD Global asked her to publicly announce on her social media that she doesn't associate with the antisocial group, and that she doesn't support feminism.
+She reportedly declined, and the publisher subsequently removed her artwork in the game.
+Nardack later criticized and described the publisher's demand as forceful action.